 Start your family history search here at the library!
 Ancestry.com offers free access to all library patrons.
 (In library only)

-Our story begins with you...what better way to tell the many stories of Lakeland and its history, than visually by showcasing highlights from our Flickr Digital Collection.
+Our story begins with you...what better way to tell the many stories of Lakeland and its history, than visually by showcasing highlights from our Digital Collection through Flickr.

 Check out our featured album: